People have an almost childlike perception that nothing much happened before they arrived in the Canoa Heritage Area...

 Incorporating in 2010, FOC is an all-volunteer organization, recognized as a 501(c)(3) not-for-profit organization under the U.S. tax code, so donations and sponsorships are tax-deductible up to amounts specified by law.

 engage in fundraising that continues our outreach efforts, and in the collection of historic personal property, memorabilia, preservation of photographic and written records, and preservation of the memories of persons that shared the land in the Canoa Heritage Area.

-The Friends of Canoa Heritage Foundation is dedicated to enhancing the experience of the visitor to Canoa with our “VISIT CANOA” campaign and outreach projects, which educate and engage the public.
+The Friends of Canoa Heritage Foundation is dedicated to tourism industry economic, and workforce development in our the rural and underserved communities within the Canoa Heritage Area.
+Our “VISIT CANOA” campaign and outreach projects educate and engage the public, while providing leadership and workforce training for youth ages 16-24.

 Tax deductible contributions to Friends of Canoa Heritage Foundation can be mailed to: